Eggs are an excellent source of protein, so it’s makes sense many people want to have an endless supply. Here we discuss Duck Eggs vs Chicken Eggs.

 Number of Eggs Needed for Baking

-If possible, use the smallest duck eggs you can find for baking.
+Certain types of eggs are better for certain things.
+Baking with duck eggs is an ideal use for them.
+If possible, use the smallest duck eggs you can find when baking.

 It’s also important to note that a duck egg has more albumen than a chicken egg, which makes a huge difference when it comes to baking.